Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Numerical Experiments

 \section{Numerical Experiments}

 We illustrate the accuracy of the preconditioned and half-preconditioned normal equations, and the perturbation bounds.
-After the set up of the numerical experiments (Section~\ref{s_num1}), we present numerical experiments for the preconditioned normal equations (Section~\ref{s_num2}), the half-preconditioned normal equations (Section~\ref{s_num3}), and for both when the matrices are highly illconditioned (Section~\ref{s_num4}).
+After the set up of the numerical experiments (Section~\ref{s_num1}), we present numerical experiments for the preconditioned normal equations (Section~\ref{s_num2}), the half preconditioned normal equations (Section~\ref{s_num3}), and for both when the matrices are highly illconditioned (Section~\ref{s_num4}).